 These consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRSs") promulgated by the International Accounting Standards Board ("IASB"), and Interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC") of the IASB.

 4 Changes in accounting policies

 4.1 New and amended standards adopted by the Group

-No new amendments or standards were effective for the current reporting period except for the extension of the IFRS 16 amendment discussed below.
+The following new amendments or standards were effective for the current period.